Entanglement dynamics of second quantized quantum fields: Entanglement produced by interaction

 The related effect is the mutual cancelation of the phase desynchronization if $U_{+-} = U_{+} + U_{-}$, when despite the interaction, which changes the energies of the many-body states comparing to multiples of the single-particle states, initially disentangled states remain disentangled.

 The two-particle case is useful for establishing the relation with the standard description of entanglement.
-However, in order to grasp the general structure of the dynamics of entanglement of the quantum field with interaction it is constructive to consider more general case with an arbitrary number of particles $N$.
-In this case it is convenient to introduce Schwinger's angular momentum model.\cite{SAKURAI:1994:ID3942} Defining the components of the operator of the angular momentum in terms of the creation and annihilation operators as
+However, in order to grasp the general structure of entanglement dynamics for the quantum field with interaction it is constructive to consider more general case with an arbitrary (but definite) number of particles $N$.
+This is when the approach based on irreducible representations of the Lie algebra $\mathfrak{su}(2)$ becomes especially useful.
+We introduce the operators of components of angular momentum (see Eq.~\eqref{eq:ang_momentum_ops}) and enumerate the states by the total angular momentum $j = (n_+ + n_-)/2$ and its projection $m=(n_+ - n_-)/2$ instead of the population numbers $n_+$ and $n_-$, so that $\ket{n_+,n_-} =\ket{j,m}_S$.
+In the following we will omit the index $S$ for brevity.